 Eyelid tumor : There are various forms of the cancers seen involving eyelid like sebaceous gland carcinoma, squamous cell carcinoma or basal cell carcinoma which presents as a mass in the eyelid and progressive increase in size.
 Complete removal by surgery under frozen section margin control is the commonest treatment modality of choice.

 Orbital tumor: Orbital tumors can be benign or malignant, or they can be primary or metastatic.
 The most common benign tumor involving orbit is cavernous hemangioma affecting young or middle aged adults.
 Other types of orbital tumors are meningiomas, schwannomas, lacrimal gland tumors ,optic gliomas or sarcomas.
 Orbital tumors present as progressive bulging and/or displacement of the eyeball with or without a palpable or visible lump around the eyeball.
-Most orbital tumors are treated by surgical removal and additional treatment like chemotherapy and radiotherapy might be required in selected aggressive malignant tumors.
+Most orbital tumors are treated by surgical removal and additional treatment like chemotherapy and radiotherapy might be required in order viagra aggressive malignant tumors.

 Conjunctival carcinoma: Carcinoma of the conjunctiva and cornea (visible outer layer of the eyeball) also know as OSSN (ocular surface squamous neoplasia) is a common tumor of the eye.
 This tumor is usually visible as a reddish/pinkish lump.
 Treatment is usually by a simple surgery or with topical chemotherapy medications